-What is Chlamydia?
+What is chlamydia?

-The bacteria that cause Chlamydia usually infects a woman’s cervix or it may infect the urethra in both men and women.
+The bacteria that cause chlamydia usually infects a woman’s cervix or it may infect the urethra in both men and women.
 It can also infect the rectum, throat, or eyes.

-Who has it Chlamydia?
+Who has chlamydia?

-How do you get Chlamydia?
+How do you get chlamydia?

-You can get Chlamydia from any type of sex.
+You can get chlamydia from any type of sex.
 Chlamydia infections like to live in the type of tissue that lines the openings of your body – like the vagina, the urethra, the rectum, or the throat.
 It can get passed between two people any time these tissues come together – which happens most often during unprotected vaginal or anal sex.
-It’s less common – but not impossible – to get Chlamydia from oral sex.
+It’s less common – but not impossible – to get chlamydia from oral sex.

 Most people who have it don’t know because they don’t have symptoms.
-Among young women, Chlamydia is sometimes called the “Silent Epidemic” because it causes so much damage in so many people without even showing any symptoms.
+Among young women, chlamydia is sometimes called the “Silent Epidemic” because it causes so much damage in so many people without even showing any symptoms.
 A few people might have a thick yellow or clear discharge from the penis or vagina, pain or burning when they pee, or pain or bleeding during sex.

-How do you test for Chlamydia?
+How do you test for chlamydia?

-Can you get rid of Chlamydia?
+Can you get rid of chlamydia?

 Chlamydia can be cured with antibiotics.
-The best way to cure Chlamydia and keep from infecting your partners, is to avoid sex for seven (7) days, until the antibiotics have done their job.
+The best way to cure chlamydia and keep from infecting your partners, is to avoid sex for seven (7) days, until the antibiotics have done their job.
 If you do end up having sex while the antibiotics are still working it is really important to use a condom or else it is likely the medicine you took won’t work.
 If you got medication to take at home make sure you take all of the pills, even if you start to feel better – otherwise the infection might not go away completely.

-How do you keep from getting Chlamydia?
+How can you protect yourself from getting chlamydia?

-The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid Chlamydia is to be mutually monogamous with someone who has tested negative for chlamydia.
-If you’re sexually active and under 25, you should get tested for Chlamydia every year – better safe than sorry.
+The only method that is 100% effective in preventing STDs is abstinence, but if you’re sexually active, the best way to avoid chlamydia is to be mutually monogamous with someone who has tested negative for chlamydia.
+If you’re sexually active and under 25, you should get tested for chlamydia every year – better safe than sorry.

 What’s the worst that could happen?

-For women, a Chlamydia infection can lead to Pelvic Inflammatory Disease (PID), an infection of parts of the reproductive system like the uterus, ovaries, and fallopian tubes.
-That means if you have Chlamydia and you don’t get it treated, you might not be able to have babies if and when you want to.
+For women, a chlamydia infection can lead to Pelvic Inflammatory Disease (PID), an infection of parts of the reproductive system like the uterus, ovaries, and fallopian tubes.
+That means if you have chlamydia and you don’t get it treated, you might not be able to have babies if and when you want to.
 PID can also lead to problems like chronic pelvic pain or ectopic pregnancy.

 In men, untreated chlamydia may spread to the testicles, causing pain, and in rare cases, infertility.

-Chlamydia infection also increases your likelihood of getting HIV.
-Pregnant women who have Chlamydia can pass it on to their babies during birth, which could cause blindness or lung damage.
+Finally, pregnant women who have chlamydia can pass it on to their babies during birth, which could cause blindness or lung damage.